genepi/cloudflow/README.md

 ### Example: Vcf Quality Check

-Atypical quality control pipeline for VCF files can be implemented by simple combining several built-in operations.
+A simple quality control pipeline for VCF files can be implemented by simple combining several built-in operations.
 First, we apply predefined filters to discard variations that are monomorphic, marked as duplicates or are Insertions or Deletions (InDels).
 For all records passing the filters, Cloudflow applies a summarize-operation that calculates the call rate for each variation.
 The Cloudflow pipeline has the following structure.

 ```java
 class CallRateCalc extends Transformer {